 What is Bobotie?

-Bobotie is normally served with a side dish of yellow rice and raisins and a dish of tomato and onion sambal.
+Bobotie is normally served with a side dish of yellow rice and raisins and a tomato and onion sambal.
 Some people like to sprinkle a little grated coconut over their bobotie or top it with a spoonful of chutney or a few sliced bananas.
 I like to serve it with a side helping of peas.

-The texture of bobotie is very similar to a meatloaf.
+The texture of bobotie is very similar to meatloaf.
 The meat is moist and juicy, perfectly complemented by the fruity flavour of the sultanas.
 The almonds add additional texture, while the spices provide a mild hint of curry.
 And the creaminess of the savoury egg custard adds a deliciously different element to the overall taste.

 Traditionally, bobotie as made by the Cape Malay community in southern Africa, contains chopped dried apricots.
 I find this makes the bobotie too sweet and for this reason, I substitute the apricots with grated carrots.